SVOIcom/tonswap-explorer/README.md

 1. Clone all files from repo
 2. In cloned folder  ```npm i```

-By default http server runs on port 3001.
-We recommend proxify http/https requests with nginx

 ## Data collection from graphQL

 To collect data from graphQL you need to install dependencies: